History of Unix, BSD, GNU, and Linux

 Unix vendors were 5 to 10 years late in providing Unix on hardware that was, price-wise, accessible to the general public.
 Arguably, they never provided this option, turning Unix into a niche.

-X Window System, the standard graphical windowing system for Unix, saw little joint development and progress after the 1989 release of X11R4.
+X Window System, the standard graphical windowing system for Unix, saw little joint development after the 1989 release of X11R4.
 Unix vendors were more interested in adding proprietary extensions than contributing back to the common code base released under the free and permissive MIT license.

 Unix vendors were 5 to 10 years late in reacting to an obvious industry trend – the emergence of feeble microcomputers and PCs, whose popularity and agility far surpassed Unix vendors’, made their business models obsolete, and eventually starved them of income and influence needed to respond.